arminv/arminv/README.md

 I am a Software Developer 👨🏻‍💻  from Toronto, Canada 🇨🇦

-I work at [Finneo](https://finneotech.com/) as a Product Manager / Software Developer.
+I work at [Sensei Labs](https://www.senseilabs.com/) as a Frontend Engineer.

 ### Get In Touch 📞
 For more information about me please visit [my website](https://arminvarshokar.com).